dfacchin/pythonRmd/README.md

 - `kinematics.py` contains the function of the inverse kinematics.

-- `calibration.py` Place the robot arm straight and run this code to calibrate it.
+- `calibration.py` place the robot arm straight and run this code to calibrate it.

 - `stress_test.py` executes repetitive movements to (stress) test the robot mechanics.